ethereum-optimism/design-docs/op-node-derivers.md

 The driver/derivation system is the core of the rollup-node, and it is important not to break it.
 This refactor should be possible to execute without breaking integration tests, with incremental steps.
 Derivation changes should be kept to a minimum (i.e. no major changes to other stages than the `EngineQueue`), the driver is the primary thing to improve.
-The `OnEvent` adoption
+The `OnEvent` adoption can be implemented before introducing additional concurrency, which can make the refactor more incremental.

 ## New requirements